Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Introduction

 \subsection{Main Contributions}

-The aim of this paper is to introduce a novel deep RL based solution to address the protective relay control problem under the future distribution grids with high distributed energy resources penetration.
-This approach combines recent advancements in machine learning algorithms and deep domain knowledge on power system operations.
-Main contributions are summarized as follows: \begin{itemize} \item Formulation of the optimal protective relay control problem as an RL problem. \item A novel RL algorithm for protective relays, for reliable fault detection and accurate coordination. \item An open-source environment for the interface between the machine learning packages and power system simulators. \end{itemize}
+This paper introduces a novel deep RL based framework design robust protective relays in distribution grids with many DERs.
+Key contributions are suggested as follows:

-The rest of this paper is organized as follows: Section \ref{sec:formulation} formulates the protection control problem using the framework of RL.
-Section \ref{sec:nestedRL} introduces our nested reinforcement learning algorithm for relay control problem. \ref{sec:experiment-setting} presents the simulation environment and the test-bed cases used in training and evaluation, Section \ref{sec:simulations} analyzes and discusses the simulation results.
+\begin{itemize} \item To our best knowledge, we have for the first time formulate the design of protective relay in radial distributed systems as a nested RL problem. \item Based on the new formulation, we proposed a novel Long-Short-Term-Memory (LSTM)-enhanced RL algorithm that leads to much more reliable and accurate coordination of protective relays as compared to conventional inverse time over-current relays. \item We develop a fully automated software interface that complies with OpenAI Gym that is readily available to integrate state-of-the-art machine learning packages and commercial grade power system simulators. \end{itemize} This work is substantial expansion upon \cite{RelayCDC}.
+Major improvements includes detailed formulation to three-phase unbalanced scenarios, an LSTM enhanced network model, and diverse but realistic test scenarios.
+The rest of this paper is organized as follows: Section \ref{sec:formulation} formulates the protection problem using the framework of RL.
+Section \ref{sec:nestedRL} introduces our nested reinforcement learning algorithm for relay control problem.
+Section \ref{sec:experiment-setting} presents the simulation environment and the test-bed used in training and evaluation, Section \ref{sec:simulations} analyzes and discusses the simulation results.
 Section \ref{sec:conclusion} summarizes and concludes the paper.